Get on the Municipal Register (Padrón) and Save

 Cities and towns are cracking down on fraudulent registration.
 Penalties for public document fraud, including the Padrón register, come with a possible sentence of 6 months to 3 years in jail.

 And for those who say that these benefits aren’t for foreigners, that’s not the case.
-I’ve received a Plan PIVE grant in 2013 and also a grant for an energy efficient fridge a few years ago.
+I received a Plan PIVE new car grant in 2013 and also a grant for an energy efficient fridge a few years earlier.